TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 ![TypeInference](./../Artifacts/MethodTypeInferrer_Improved.drawio.png)

-We will extend the API to enable to obtain info about target type, type argument hints (e.g. `Foo<_, G<_>, int>()`), parameter constraints from initializers (e.g. `Add(T p1)`, `Bar<_> {1,2}` so constraint is `int = T`).
-And list of type parameters.
+We will extend the API to enable obtaining info about target type, type argument hints (e.g. `Foo<_, G<_>, int>()`), and parameter constraints from initializers (e.g. `Add(T p1)`, `Bar<_> {1,2}` so the constraint will be `int = T`)

-We will also create another type of type variable which would be `SourceInferredTypeArgumentSymbol` and threat it in the same manner as with Type parameters.
+We will also create another type of type variable which would be `SourceInferredTypeArgumentSymbol` and treat it in the same manner as with type parameters.
-We introduce new bound of type `Shape` which doesn't allow to be converted into different type (e.g. `string` shouldn't be permited to be converted to `string?`).
+We introduce a new bound of type `Shape` which doesn't allow to be converted into different type (e.g. `string` shouldn't be permitted to be converted to `string?`).
- And we add type arguments to corresponding bound shape of type parameter.
+ And we add type arguments to the corresponding shape bound of the type parameter.

  Because from now on the bounds can contain unfixed type variables.
  We introduce two new types of dependencies.
- The first on is `TypeVarDependency` which holds the info if given type variable contains in its bounds(exluding shape bound) givin type variable.
+ The first one is `TypeVarDependency` which holds the info if a given type variable contains another given type variable in its bounds(excluding shape bound).
- The second dependency is `ShapeVarDependency` and its same just for the shape bound.
+ The second dependency is `ShapeVarDependency` and it's the same for the shape bound.

-We then run the firt phase as usual.
+We then run the first phase as usual.
-When we enter `AddBound` momment.
-We have to be careful here.
+When we enter `AddBound` moment, we have to be careful here.
-The adding bound can contain type variable or already inferred bounds can contain type variable.
+The adding bound can contain a type variable or already inferred bounds can contain a type variable.
-We want to propagate these type dependencies also into that type variables.
+We want to propagate these type dependencies to their bounds.
-So for bound containing type variable, we will run the inference with either adding bound(if the bound containing the type variable is not the bound which we are adding) or each of bounds of type variable(if it is the adding bound.)
+So for each bound containing a type variable, we will run the inference with the currently added bound(Already collected bouns will be targets, and the adding bound will be a source).
+If the adding bound also contains a type variable, we will do the inference for each bound(The adding bound will be a target and the bounds will be sources).
 We will respect the kind of bonds in inferences.
-It can happen the we would have type variable at both sides of the source, target pair. in that case we will ignore the type variables in source and just skip it.
+It can happen that we will have a type variable on both sides of the constraint.
+In that case, we will ignore the type variables in the source and just skip it.
-We don't lose the dependency because we run the inferences for each of pair containing type variable in the source.
+We don't lose the dependency because we run the inferences for each pair containing the type variable in the source.

-Durring the second phase, we have to be careful about dependencies.
-We can't fix type variable which is `ShapeVarDependent` on unfixed type variable.
-However we will allow to fix type variable which is  `TypeVarDependent` on another type variable, however has at least one bound which doesn't contain any unfixed type variables.
-We will allow it only in that moment, when there will not be any unfixed type variable which is not dependent.
-This will prevent situation, where there is circular dependency between type variables, but there are also another sources of type info which can "break" this circle.
+During the second phase, we have to be careful about dependencies.
+We can't fix a type variable that is `ShapeVarDependent` on an unfixed type variable.
+Although we will allow fixing type variable which is  `TypeVarDependent` on another type variable but has at least one bound which doesn't contain any unfixed type variables.
+We will allow it only in a moment when there will not be any unfixed type variable that is not dependent.
+This will solve situations, where there is a circular dependency between type variables, but there are also other sources of type info that can "break" this circle.

-Fixing is done in usual way with one exception.
-When the type variable has shape bound.
-We have to keep the type exactly same and just check if it is ok with other constrains.
+Fixing is done in the usual way with one exception.
+When the type variable has a shape bound.
+We have to keep the type exactly the same and just check if it is ok with other constraints.

-After the Type inference, we receive infered type parameters
+After the Type inference, we receive inferred type parameters

-**Examples**

 11. Nullable analysis

-Because in the current C# version there is no constructor overloading, there is no need for rewriting the types genereted from constructors.
+Because in the current C# version, there is no constructor overloading, there is no need for rewriting the types generated from constructors.
-However, now it can happen that the inference infer some different type(with different nullability, or failed because of that).
+However, now it can happen that the inference infers some different type(with different nullability, or failed because of that).
-In this situations, we have to rewrite type genereted by the constructor if constructor type inference found different type.
+In this situation, we have to rewrite the type generated by the constructor if the constructor type inference found a type differing from the previous type inference.

 **Examples**